 The blight fungus is generally killed by cold weather although with the new crossbred strains the signs are some are better at coping and over-wintering.
 The main disease reservoir is infected tubers in the ground or in storage sacks.
 Wherever it comes from, the spores can travel miles on the wind and there is little you can do if the weather is right for blight.

 The farmers have a range of chemicals available to spray their vast acreages of mono-culture potatoes but the chemicals available to non-licensed home growers are more limited.
 Even with repeated weekly spraying in the horrendous wet summer of 2012 many farmers lost the battle to the blight anyway.

 The traditional spray for blight is Bordeaux mixture.
 I’m not sure this is such a good idea as it contains copper and that is hardly good for your diet although it was organically approved.
 It is worth checking in horticultural suppliers what anti-fungals are currently available and approved for use on potatoes as the list shrinks every year.

 If you’re relying on spraying, then it should be as a preventative rather than a cure.
-When a Smith period is reported you spray and at the first sign of blight striking the haulm, remove the affected foliage and spray the rest.
+When a Smith or Hutton period is reported you spray and at the first sign of blight striking the haulm, remove the affected foliage and spray the rest.
 You just might get away with it, so long as only a few leaves are affected, there is a good chance of repelling the blight.

 If however you don’t win or don’t like using chemical sprays, cut off the haulm and dispose of it.
 You can hot-compost the haulm but the safest answer is to bin or burn it.
 The potato tubers won’t develop any further but leave them be for 3 weeks nonetheless.
 This is to hopefully stop the blight spores getting to the tubers as you harvest.